Guy de Mey: Life and career

-Other highlights in his career are his appearances in Mozart's Die Zauberflöte and Monteverdi's L'Orfeo under Roger Norrington at the London Proms and at the English National Opera; Lully's Atys under William Christie at the Paris Opera, in Florence and New York; Berg's Lulu with Teresa Stratas in a production by Ruth Berghaus, and Boris Godunov with José van Dam at the Brussels Opera La Monnaie; Handel's Judas Maccabaeus with the San Francisco Philharmonia Baroque Orchestra; Bach's St Matthew Passion with the Royal Concertgebouw Orchestra Amsterdam; Berlioz' L'enfance du Christ at the Aix-en-Provence Festival; Scarlatti's Mitridate Eupatore at the Schwetzingen Festival; Debussy's Pelléas et Mélisande at the Nantes Opera; Berg's Lulu and Janáček's The Cunning Little Vixen and Káťa Kabanová at the Flemish Opera (Antwerp/Ghent).
+He appeared in Mozart's Die Zauberflöte and Monteverdi's L'Orfeo under Roger Norrington at the London Proms and at the English National Opera; Lully's Atys under William Christie at the Paris Opera, in Florence and New York; Berg's Lulu with Teresa Stratas in a production by Ruth Berghaus, and Boris Godunov with José van Dam at the Brussels Opera La Monnaie; Handel's Judas Maccabaeus with the San Francisco Philharmonia Baroque Orchestra; Bach's St Matthew Passion with the Royal Concertgebouw Orchestra Amsterdam; Berlioz' L'enfance du Christ at the Aix-en-Provence Festival; Scarlatti's Mitridate Eupatore at the Schwetzingen Festival; Debussy's Pelléas et Mélisande at the Nantes Opera; Berg's Lulu and Janáček's The Cunning Little Vixen and Káťa Kabanová at the Flemish Opera (Antwerp/Ghent).
 De Mey appeared with operas by Monteverdi and Cavalli at New Israeli Opera, Spoleto Festival USA/Charleston, Bavarian Opera as well as at the opera houses of Paris and Copenhagen.

 De Mey is also well known as a lieder singer.
 He appeared in recital in Belgium, at the operas in Brussels and Antwerp, in Germany, France, the Netherlands, in Israel and the USA.
 He sang Schubert's Die schöne Müllerin at the Franz Schubert Festival in Denmark and Schubert's Winterreise at the Flanders Festival.

-He has made more than 50 recordings with conductors (John Eliot Gardiner, Ton Koopman, Roger Norrington, Michel Corboz, William Christie, Jordi Savall, Nicholas McGegan, René Jacobs, Marc Minkowski and others.
-Several of these recordings were distinguished with international prizes (Grand Prix du Disque, Deutscher Schallplattenpreis, Caecilia Axard, Diapason d'Or).
+He has made more than 50 recordings with conductors (John Eliot Gardiner, Ton Koopman, Roger Norrington, Michel Corboz, William Christie, Jordi Savall, Nicholas McGegan, René Jacobs, Marc Minkowski and others).
+Several of these recordings were awarded international prizes (Grand Prix du Disque, Deutscher Schallplattenpreis, Caecilia Axard, Diapason d'Or).
 He took part in the project of Ton Koopman and the Amsterdam Baroque Orchestra & Choir to record the complete vocal works of Johann Sebastian Bach.

 Since 1996 de Mey has been teaching at the Royal Flemish Conservatory in Antwerp.
 On December 13, 2008 he received the title of Honorary citizen of the town of Sint-Niklaas.